Ornithologist/mestimate/README.md

 The final estimation is calculated by multiplying the number of non-trashing iterations with (20 * PAGE_SIZE).

 The program has been tested on ubuntu precise 64 distribution and MacOS High Sierra.

+## Known Issues and Limitations
+1. The *TRIGGER_BUFFER* affects the the accuracy of the estimation.
+When it is too large, the program tends to overestimate the memory space.
+When too small, the program tends to underestimate the memory space.
+The final value 100 was chosen to gain a balance between testing results on ubuntu and MacOS systems, where on both systems the program can make estimations around 4MB close to the real free memory space.